kengreim/PyVatsim/readme.md

 ```

 ## Force a request to fetch fresh data, or force a request to use cached data
+`update_mode` is an optional argument to all functions.
+It defaults to `UpdateMode.NORMAL` which will check if the cache is stale (based on the TTL set when the `VatsimLiveAPI` instance was created),
+and update if needed. `UpdateMode.FORCE` will bypass the stale check and fetch the latest data. `UpdateMode.NOUPDATE` will return cached data only

 ```python
 c = api.controllers(update_mode=pyvatsim.UpdateMode.FORCE)
 c = api.controllers(update_mode=pyvatsim.UpdateMode.NOUPDATE)